rems-project/sail/README.md

 Sail is a language for defining the instruction-set architecture (ISA) semantics of processors: the architectural specification of the behaviour of machine instructions.
-Sail is an engineer-friendly language, much like earlier vendor pseudocode, with tooling to support a wide range of use-cases.
+Sail is an engineer-friendly language, much like earlier vendor pseudocode, but more precisely defined and with tooling to support a wide range of use-cases.
 Given a Sail ISA specification, the tool can:

-- type-check it, to check e.g. that there are no mismatches of bitvector lengths;
+- type-check it, to check e.g. that there are no mismatches of bitvector lengths
-- generate documentation snippets, using either LaTeX or AsciiDoc, that can be included directly in ISA documents;
+- generate documentation snippets, using either LaTeX or AsciiDoc, that can be included directly in ISA documents
-- generate executable emulators, in C or OCaml, that can be used as an authoritative reference in sequential-code testing and for early software bring-up;
+- generate executable emulators, in C or OCaml, that can be used as an authoritative reference in sequential-code testing and for early software bring-up
-- show specification coverage, of tests running in that generated C emulator;
+- show specification coverage, of tests running in that generated C emulator
 - generate versions of the ISA in the form needed by relaxed memory model tools, [isla-axiomatic](https://github.com/rems-project/isla) and
-[RMEM](http://www.cl.cam.ac.uk/users/pes20/rmem), to compute the allowed behaviour of concurrent litmus tests with respect to architectural relaxed memory models;
+[RMEM](http://www.cl.cam.ac.uk/users/pes20/rmem), to compute the allowed behaviour of concurrent litmus tests with respect to architectural relaxed memory models
-- support automated instruction-sequence test generation from the specification in ways that get good specification coverage, using the [Isla](https://github.com/rems-project/isla) SMT-based symbolic evaluation engine for Sail;
+- support automated instruction-sequence test generation from the specification in ways that get good specification coverage, using the [Isla](https://github.com/rems-project/isla) SMT-based symbolic evaluation engine for Sail
-- generate theorem-prover-definition versions of the ISA specification, in Coq, Isabelle, or HOL4, that support interactive proof in those systems, e.g. that the ISA satisfies intended security properties;
+- generate theorem-prover-definition versions of the ISA specification, in Coq, Isabelle, or HOL4, that support interactive proof in those systems, e.g. that the ISA satisfies intended security properties
-- (in progress) generate a reference ISA model in SystemVerilog, that can be used as a reference for hardware verification (e.g. using JasperGold); and
+- (in progress) generate a reference ISA model in SystemVerilog, that can be used as a reference for hardware verification (e.g. using JasperGold)
 - support interactive proof about sequential binary code, integrating the Isla symbolic evaluator and the Iris program logic in [Islaris](https://github.com/rems-project/islaris).

 (Not all of these are currently supported for all models - check the current status as needed.)